 Paste the product listing URL in Amazon in the productURL field and set the productId to 0.

-To view the result, click the Test Endpoint button.
+To view the Amazon data you want to scrape, click the Test Endpoint button.
 The result will be displayed in JSON format under the Results section on the right, if the parameters are valid.

 The API endpoint URL along with the headers–which will be required to import Amazon data to Google Sheets–can be found in the Code Snippets section.